 - Design educational materials to be shared with Austinites

 - Represent the Urban Forest Program in their own neighborhoods and practice leadership through projects created to support their community

 - Gain valuable, firsthand knowledge about green careers

-An ideal Youth Forest Council member will be:
+A Youth Forest Council member will be:

 - Passionate about getting involved in their community

-- Able to work about 10 hours per month for a full year (January – December 2020)
+- Able to work about 10-15 hours per month for a full year (January – December 2021)